Cognitive reframing: Neural basis

+Mental health and resilience

+People who regularly reframe their thinking tend to have better mental health, including greater satisfaction with life and lower levels of depression and anxiety, while those who instead hold in or hide their emotions tend to fare worse.
+Reframing has also been linked to greater psychological resilience, meaning it may help people cope with and recover from stress and hardship.

-Therapeutic uses of cognitive reframing
+Therapeutic uses

 Cognitive reframing can be useful in many ways, such as when trying to improve memory, reduce test anxiety, and helping parents and children cope with disabilities.
 For example, people with memory problems were told that their memory could be improved by shifting their perspective on their problem.
 After receiving treatment, their memory improved.
 Another example are parents with disabled children.
 Some parents harbored negative thoughts about their disabled children.
 Cognitive reframing helped these parents to view their children and their experiences in a more positive light.

-Humor and cognitive reframing
+Humor

 One behavior that has been shown to facilitate cognitive reframing is humor, especially humor that is based on positivity, rather than mean-spirited.
 For example, in one study, participants were exposed to a series of unpleasant pictures.
 To cope with these pictures, participants were invited to create a positive joke about the picture, a negative joke about the picture, or no joke about the picture.
 The positive joke tended to elicit positive emotions instead of negative emotions.
 The authors concluded that positive humor might epitomize a variant of cognitive reframing in which individuals shift their perspective of some unfavorable event or circumstance towards a more positive outlook of the same circumstances.